lennihein/cpu-emulator/doc/04_backend.md

 As described below, *slotIDs* in the operand list will be replaced by the result of the instruction which produces the value when it finishes executing.

 Resolving the register operands this way ensures that data dependencies between instructions that use the same registers are adhered to.
-To increase performance, real life CPUs practice register renaming in order to further eliminate data dependency hazards [@gruss-habil].
+To increase performance, real life CPUs practice register renaming in order to further eliminate data dependency hazards [@gruss-habil, p.
+226].
 (Some) modern CPUs rename registers by assigning ISA level registers to different µ-architectural registers [@SCA].
 <!--todo: add source for register renaming by assigning macro to µ (info from SCA)-->
 Since we do not differentiate between the ISA and µ-architectural level [@sec:ISA], and aim to keep our emulator easy to comprehend, we do not implement register renaming.